zhangwenshan001/zhangwenshan001.github.io/content/bak/markdown-syntax.md

 ---
 author: "Hugo Authors"
-title: "Markdown Syntax Guide"
+title: "Markdown Syntax Guide For L2"
 date: "2019-03-11"
 description: "Sample article showcasing basic Markdown syntax and formatting for HTML elements."
-tags: ["markdown", "css", "html", "themes"]
+CNtags: ["markdown", "css", "html", "themes"]
-categories: ["themes", "syntax"]
+CNcategories: ["themes", "syntax"]
-series: ["Themes Guide"]
+CNseries: ["Themes Guide"]
 aliases: ["migrate-from-jekyl"]
+ShowToc: true
+TocOpen: true
 draft: true
+weight: 2
 cover:
   image: images/msg.png
   caption: "Generated using [OG Image Playground by Vercel](https://og-playground.vercel.app/)"
-ShowToc: true
-TocOpen: true
 ---

 This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.